Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Discussion

-Second, the tuning also significantly influenced both the spectral and spatial organization of brain activity.
-The analysis of the temporal fluctuation of transition events from the baseline to a higher activity regime and power spectral content revealed a clear spatial organization in the tuned configuration, characterized by marked heterogeneity -- a feature consistent with more realistic brain dynamics \citep{zhang2025modeling}.
-In contrast, the default configuration exhibited more homogeneous and stereotyped dynamics, with reduced spatio-temporal variability in both events and power.
-Notably, these differences stem from modifications to the model equation parameters, as both configurations are based on the same underlying connectome, apart from the global coupling strength and conduction velocities.
+Second, the tuning also significantly influences both the spectral and spatial organization of brain activity.
+The analysis of the temporal fluctuation of transition events from the baseline to a higher activity regime and power spectral content reveals a clear spatial organization in the tuned configuration, characterized by marked heterogeneity -- a feature consistent with more realistic brain dynamics \citep{zhang2025modeling}.
+In contrast, the default configuration exhibits more homogeneous and stereotyped dynamics, with reduced spatio-temporal variability in both events and power.
+Notably, these differences stem from the tuning of the model equation parameters, the global coupling strength, and the conduction velocity (as both configurations are based on the same underlying connectome, i.e. structural connectivity: relative weights of synaptic connections are not changed).

-Mapping the auto-correlation peak latencies onto the brain regions further highlighted the non-trivial spatial organization of the tuned model, where faster periodicities were observed in frontal regions, whereas slower oscillations were present in posterior regions.
+Mapping the auto-correlation peak latencies onto the brain regions further highlights the non-trivial spatial organization of the tuned model, where faster periodicities are observed in frontal regions, whereas slower oscillations are present in posterior regions.
 This spatio-temporal gradient is consistent with experimental observations \citep{rosanova2009natural, frauscher2018atlas, capilla2022natural}.
-Interestingly, also centro-parietal regions exhibited auto-correlation peak latencies shorter than the median periodicity of other cortical regions, thus forming a distinct cluster of cortical nodes.
-These populations also displayed lower average event rates, indicating fewer periods of neural mass synchronization.
-This pattern corresponded to more differentiated and fluctuating dynamics, as reflected by the increased variability in their power time-course.
+Interestingly, also centro-parietal regions exhibit auto-correlation peak latencies shorter than the median periodicity of other cortical regions, thus forming a distinct cluster of cortical nodes.
+These populations also display lower average event rates, indicating fewer periods of neural mass synchronization.
+This pattern corresponds to more differentiated and fluctuating dynamics, as reflected by the increased variability in their power time-course.